ChilliCream/graphql-platform/website/src/blog/2020-09-16-new-filtering-api/2020-09-16-new-filtering-api.md

 }
 ```

-As soon as we dived deeper into possible extension, the problems became more severe and the API becomes a lot more inconsistent.
+As soon as we dived deeper into possible extensions, the problems became more severe, and the API became more inconsistent.
 A good example of this issue is when we want to filter by the length of a string.
-We could filter by `foo_length_gt:4` or `foo_length: { is_gt: 4}` or even `foo: {length: {is_gt:4}}`.
+We could filter by `foo_length_gt:4` or `foo_length: { is_gt: 4}` or even `foo: { length: { is_gt:4 } }`.
 All of these approaches would follow the style guide.
-The first would be like we define filters for the field, the second similar to the list filters and the last one would be like the object filters.
+The first would be like we define filters for the field, the second similar to the list filters, and the last one would be like the object filters.

 # The New Filtering